-A suggestive observation is that of Pick and Schwarz, who found that the presence of lecithin increases the antigenic power of bacteria, which may help to explain the activity of possible traces of proteins in lipoid preparations used as antigens.
-Lipoids readily take up proteins, and it has been found that a solution of lecithin in chloroform will take up in fine suspension such colloids as cobra venom, trypsin, rennin and even oxide of iron (Dean).
-It must also be taken into consideration that in some of the experiments in which lipoids have been thought to function as antigens, the reactions of the antiserum have not been specific.
-Furthermore, it is necessary to take into account that the serum of normal rabbits and dogs often gives positive complement fixation with lipoidal antigens, despite the lack of any previous immunization, as Kolmer and Twist observed.
+A suggestive observation was made by Pick and Schwarz,188 who found that the presence of lecithin increases the antigenic power of bacteria, which fact may help to explain the activity of possible traces of proteins in lipoid preparations used as antigens.
+This augmenting effect of lecithin on antigenic activity has been confirmed and extended in Sach's laboratory.189 The basis for this augmentation has not been established.
+It may be that by emulsionizing the mixtures the surface area of the protein elements is increased, giving a greater number of contacts and hence greater speed of reaction.
+Lipoids readily take up proteins, and it has been found that a solution of lecithin in chloroform will take up in fine suspension such colloids as cobra venom, trypsin, rennin and even oxide of iron (Dean).190 Therefore alcoholic extracts of tissues and crude lipoid preparations are likely to contain more or less protein.
+It must also be taken into consideration that in some of the experiments in which lipoids have been thought to function as antigens, the reactions of the antiserum have not been specific.191 Furthermore, the serum of normal rabbits and dogs often gives positive complement fixation with lipoidal antigens, despite the lack of any previous immunization, as Kolmer and Twist 192 observed.
+A source of error often overlooked lies in the fact that bacteria may grow in lipoid preparations until they themselves are abundant enough to act as antigens.
+193